Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 If you are spending the entire first day of your Washington DC Three Day Itinerary on the National Mall, you will need to have a plan for eating lunch.

-Getting Around the National Mall and Washington DC Sights
+Getting Around the National Mall

-Plan Washington DC Trip with Guided Tour
+Washington DC Guided Tour

-Plan a Night Out in Washington DC
+Night Out in Washington DC

 DC Sports